VisionandCognition/NHP-BIDS/README.md

 This pipeline uses NiPype to create the data that tries to adhere to [BIDS](http://bids.neuroimaging.io).
+For questions and comments, please contact Chris Klink: c.klink@nin.knaw.nl

 Installation
 ============